fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Will Jest become the top testing framework for JavaScript?

+> Why do companies complain about not being able to find talented developers but do nothing about it?

+> Why do bugs and glitches exist?
+Don't programmers have absolute control over what they program?

+> What types of programmers will always have difficulty finding jobs?

+> What is your most annoying problem being a web designer?

+> What is going to be the best paying computer language in 2019?
+Which will be the hippest?

+> What are the top rules a programmer must follow?

+> Are computer programmers often underpaid?

+> As a programmer, how well do you keep your computer?

+> How can I learn to write exceptional CSS?

+> How do I get out of tutorial purgatory?

+> How do I stay consistent and motivated to do code everyday?

+> I keep watching tutorials without practising to code, what should I do?

 > What qualities does a programmer need to be a successful entrepreneur?

 > Why is it easy to get hired into frontend positions but backend positions are more difficult to secure?